-This ligament is a strong, fibrous median partition between the muscles
+The ligamentum nuchae is a ligament that forms a strong, fibrous median partition between the muscles

 of the two sides of the back of the neck.
 It